WetHat/MarkdownToHtml/Documentation/ConvertTo-NavigationItem.md

 ```

 Generates a separator line.
-Note that the `RelativePath` is not needed:
+Note that the `RelativePath` is not used.

+Output:

 ~~~ html
 <hr class="navitem" />